PalmEmanuel/VeilVer/docs/help/Get-DocumentTag.md

 ## SYNTAX

 ```
-Get-DocumentTag [-DocumentPath] <String> [<CommonParameters>]
+Get-VVVersion [-DocumentPath] <String> [<CommonParameters>]
 ```

 ## DESCRIPTION
-The `Get-DocumentTag` command retrieves all git tags associated with a document, along with their messages.
+The `Get-VVVersion` command retrieves all git tags associated with a document, along with their messages.
 It is useful for tracking document versions and metadata.

 ## PARAMETERS